Chronic Illness in Malaysia: Strategies for preventing Diabetes, Hypertension, and Obesity

 How to prevent obesity?

-Preventing obesity involves adopting healthy habits and making lifestyle changes.
+Preventing obesity involves adopting healthy eating habits and making lifestyle changes for obesity.
 The following actions can help prevent obesity:

 -